department-of-veterans-affairs/va.gov-team/Rollout/launch checklist.md

 In order to create the smoothest launch environment, it is beneficial to establish clear launch criteria early, so the team can make the simplest, clearest decisions possible in the event an incident arises.

 ### 9 AM ET: Assemble
-- [ ] All in-person technical team members gather in the technical Launch Control Room
+- [ ] All in-person Go / No Go attendees gather in the main Team Space DSVA room at 811 Vermont
 - [ ] All remote technical team members available in Go / No Go Lync channel
 - [ ] Curtis is on-site at ITOPS in Martinsburg, WV